-^{77. &}lt;u>"KADDB Signs an Agreement of Joint Venture with RiverHawk WorldWide LLC" (press release), May 18, 2009.
+^{77. &}quot;KADDB Signs an Agreement of Joint Venture with RiverHawk WorldWide LLC" (press release), May 18, 2009.

-78. See press releases on the firm's website, including "LAF Navy Concludes First Underway Demonstration of New Lebanese Fast Patrol Vessel in Gulf of Mexico" dated August 18, 2012; and "RiverHawk Completes Underway Trials on 60-meter Offshore Support Vessel (OSV 401) Destined for Iraqi Navy" dated June 15, 2012.
+^{78.} See press releases on the firm's website, including "LAF Navy Concludes First Underway Demonstration of New Lebanese Fast Patrol Vessel in Gulf of Mexico" dated August 18, 2012; and "RiverHawk Completes Underway Trials on 60-meter Offshore Support Vessel (OSV 401) Destined for Iraqi Navy" dated June 15, 2012.

-Underway Trials on 60-meter Offshore Support Vessel (OSV 401) Destined for Iraqi Navy' dated June 15, 2012.
 Before the firm's Jordanian joint venture, Riverhawk's only customer was the U.S. Navy.